KianYang-Lee/kianyang-lee.github.io/content/blog/java/lambda-expressions.md

 ---
 title: 'Java Lambda Expressions'
-description: "Describes what is Java lambda expression, why we use it and how to use it."
+description: 'Describes what is Java lambda expression, why we use it and how to use it.'
 author: 'Kian Yang Lee'
 published: false
 datePublished: '2023-10-17'
-lastUpdated: ''
+lastUpdated: '2023-10-17'
 categories: 'java'
 tags: 'java'
+category: 'java'
 ---

 ## What is Lambda Expressions

-Lambda expressions, or *lambdas* for short, are commonly used in functional programming.
+Lambda expressions, or _lambdas_ for short, are commonly used in functional programming.
 It was first introduced in Java 8.

 It allows for Java user to create instances of functional interface for one-time usage in a concise-manner.